TheMottoRw/TheMottoRw/README.md

-### Hi I am MANZI Roger 👋
+### Hi I am Roger MANZI 👋
-I am full stack developer based in Kigali,Rwanda with aim to always learn and acquire new skills, very passionate in application development.
+I am full stack engineer based in Kigali,Rwanda with aim to always learn and acquire new skills, very passionate in web and mobile application development.

 ---